Yorktown-class aircraft carrier

-These ships bore the brunt of the fighting in the Pacific during 1942, and two of the three were lost: Yorktown, heavily damaged and scuttled at the Battle of Midway, and Hornet, later heavily damaged by the Japanese, the US then tried to scuttle the ship, but failed and left it to the Japanese to sink.
-Battle of the Santa Cruz Islands.
+The Yorktown-class ships bore the brunt of the fighting in the Pacific during 1942, and two of the three were lost: Yorktown, sunk on 07 June 1942 after the Battle of Midway, and Hornet, which was heavily damaged by the Japanese at the Battle of the Santa Cruz Islands, and survived attempts at scuttling by the US Navy, but was finally sunk by the Japanese.

 Enterprise, the sole survivor of the class, was the most decorated ship of the U.S. Navy in the Second World War.
 After efforts to save her as a museum ship failed, she was scrapped in 1958.